We strongly urge you to read this FAQ in its entirety before submitting an application to one of our shows.

 To apply for the show, we need to see photos of your work.

-If you send us more than 5, or take several photos of your goods and paste them together into one document, your files will be automatically deleted and your photos will not be reviewed.
+If you send us more than 5, or submit a composite photo, your files will be automatically deleted and your photos will not be reviewed.
 You will be notified of this and given the opportunity to resubmit photos before we jury.

 For our two main summer and winter shows, we only look at a small handful of websites during our jury process, and only when we are confused or don’t feel like we fully understand your work.
 We make our decisions based entirely upon your currently submitted photos and the information you provide in your application.
 That’s why we tell you that your photos are really, really, really important.
 Really.

 More info about the application process:

 2) Fill out the online application and upload your 5 excellent photos